SABGla/SABGla.github.io/README.md

 </li>
 ```

 Make sure to update it appropriately.
+If you want the preview news to point towards a dedicated news page, please see next step.

 ### New News Pages

-If you want to add a new page, please go to news/ and copy paste the file "news_YEAR_MONTH_TEMPLATE.html" into the folder /news.
+If you want to add more content to the above created news preview, please go to /news/ and copy paste the file "news_YEAR_MONTH_TEMPLATE.html" into the folder /news/.
 Rename the file and populate it with your news.
+Link the references in the preview inside of /news/news.html to the newly created news hmtl file.

 ### New Theme Page

 Go to /themes and copy paste "themes_TEMPLATE.html", rename appropriately, and populate with information.
-Then go to /themes/themes.html and add a link to the newly created theme (see file for examples); finally, go in header.html, and add a new link in the navigation bar to the newly created theme.
+Then go to /themes/themes.html and add a link to the newly created theme (see file for examples); finally, go in header.html, and add a new reference to your theme page in the navigation bar.

 ### New Project